 There are also no bathrooms, showers, or changing facilities, so come prepared with that knowledge.

-5. Go shopping at the Aloha Market
+5. Go shopping at the Aloha Stadium Swap Meet

 Just 20 minutes away from Waikiki is the Aloha Stadium Swap Meet, Hawaii’s largest open-air market.